Yvenante's Gift of Independence

 Building Safe, Secure Housing

 These homes can house up to 10 people and they often become the go-to home in communities for gatherings and safety.
 Made for all geographic areas, our traditional homes are disaster-resilient and can withstand up to a category 3 hurricane.
-Each home costs only $7,500 to build and consist of: - 500 total square feet - block wall construction - wood frame, tin roof - concrete flooring - rebar structural reinforcements - secure metal doors and windows - toilet and septic tank options
+Each home consist of: - 500 total square feet - block wall construction - wood frame, tin roof - concrete flooring - rebar structural reinforcements - secure metal doors and windows - toilet and septic tank options

 Feeding the Local Economy

-Every new home that our communities build, leads to a working community which ultimately strengthens the local economy.
+Every new home or community building project, leads to a working community which ultimately strengthens the local economy.
 We empower the surrounding community by collaborating with local leadership, purchasing supplies locally and hiring community members to build the new homes.
 And through the process, local crew members are able to support their families and gain hands-on experience that gives them skills toward gaining future employment.

 See Housing in Action